 DRG Reallocations

 Details of the DRG shifts prior to the case weight calculation are given in this section.
-These events, however, should not have the original AR-DRG overwritten, and to this end, the SAS code in Appendix 2 creates a new variable, NZdrg60x, to hold the reassigned DRG appropriate for the case weight calculation.
-This WIES DRG set, or NZdrg60x, contains the unmapped AR-DRGs as well as the additional NZ DRG codes not used in AR-DRG for the purpose of applying the appropriate cost weights to NMDS event records.
+These events, however, should not have the original AR-DRG overwritten, and to this end, the SAS code in Appendix 2 creates a new variable, NZdrg70, to hold the reassigned DRG appropriate for the case weight calculation.
+This WIES DRG set, or NZdrg70, contains the unmapped AR-DRGs as well as the additional NZ specific DRGs not used in AR-DRG for the purpose of applying the appropriate cost weights to NMDS event records.

-As in previous years, adjustments are made to the original AR-DRG grouping when setting the NZdrg60x field medical DRGs where the event includes radiotherapy, which are mapped to the AR-DRG v6.0x for Radiotherapy.
+As in previous years, adjustments are made to the original AR-DRG grouping when setting the NZdrg7.0 field.

-The following subsections detail the tests for the allocation of AR-DRGs to NZdrg60x DRGs for the purposes of the WIESNZ16 case weight calculation.
+The following subsections detail the tests for the allocation of AR-DRGs to NZdrg70 DRGs for the purposes of the WIESNZ17 case weight calculation.